cgwire/kitsu/docs/getting-started-production/README.md

 the **Ratio** and the **Resolution** of the picture.

 If nothing is filled, the **FPS** is set to **24 FPS** per default.
-The **FPS** will be applied to re-encode the video, and also to calculate the quota.
+The **FPS** will be applied to re-encode the video, and also to calculate the quotas.

 NB: The default avatar for a production is the first letter displayed on a colored background.
 You can change it with a picture if you want.